DawievLill/DataScience-871/content/python/python-basics.md

 The basic anatomy of the user defined function is the same across programming languages.
 In the case of Python `def` is used to tell Python that we are defining a new function.
 While in Julia and R we use the keyword `function` to indicate that a new function is being created.
 Within the body of the function we specify a `return` keyword to indicate the value that we would like the language to return.
 In some languages, like Julia, the `return` keyword is not strictly required, but it often makes the code more easily readable.

-Discuss the anatomy of a user defined function.
-Important to include a docstring.
+Note that the statements inside the defined function do not run until the function is called.
+We call functions in the following manner

+It is important to include a docstring with your functions.
+This means including .
 Discussion on commenting in general as precursor to this discussion.
 In addition, discuss the idea of class methods.

-## Collections

-These include lists, tuples, sets, dictionaries.
-List and tuples are sequence containers, while set and dict are mapping containers.

-## Control flow

-Introduce `if` and ternary operator.
-Discuss, `while`, `break, continue` and `pass`.

-## Loops and comprehensions